+We did add big gold and silver bows.
 I made the large bows using two different styles of ribbon, one in the center and two on the ends of the garland.
-Bows add so much weight, color, and texture to the garland.
+Bows add so much color, pattern, and texture to the garland.

 I love the snowflakes and beads hanging down.

 We also use a small strand of garland around the bar cart in the living room.
 Lights and bows add more festivity.

 If you have another side table in your dining room, don’t forget to add garland there.

 Now I realize that not everyone has a bar in their home.
 Sweet Shark’s bar is always a gathering place when we entertain.
 It’s also where we eat dinner most of the time.